Repeated safety concerns ahead of Swanland sinking

 Investigations are continuing into what caused the merchant vessel to sink last month.

-Prince William co-piloted one of the helicopters involved in the rescue of two Russian crew members.'Systemic breakdown'
+Prince William co-piloted one of the helicopters involved in the rescue of two Russian crew members.

 The 34-year-old British-managed ship had a history of defects, according to safety inspections by the Maritime and Coastguard Agency.